josdem/spring-boot-validation/README.md

 Spring Boot Validation
 ----------------------------

-This project shows how to use Spring Data Validator in a Spring Boot project
+This project shows how to create custom validation in a Spring Boot project

 #### To run the project